MarcusBarnes/mik/README.md

 ## Current status

-Until April 2016, when our migration from CONTENTdm to Islandora will be complete, we will be working on what we call the 0.9 release of MIK.
+Until the end of 2016, we will be working on what we call the 0.9 release of MIK.
 We aim for a 1.0 release of MIK in January 2017.
 Please note that the only differences between version 0.9 and 1.0 will be the addition of more features, automated tests, and code cleanup.
 Version 0.9 is already being used in production.

 So far, we have "toolchains" (complete sets of MIK fetchers, metadata parsers, file getters, etc.) for creating Islandora import packages from the following:

 * CONTENTdm
-  * newspapers
+  * single-file objects (images, audio, etc.)
   * multi-file PDFs
-  * single-file objects (images, audio, etc.)
   * books
+  * newspapers
-  * generic (non-book and non-newspaper) compound objects
+  * non-book and non-newspaper compound objects
 * CSV
-  * metadata and content files from a local filesystem for single-file objects
+  * metadata and content files from a local filesystem for single-file objects (images, audio, etc.)
   * metadata and content files from a local filesystem for compound objects
+  * metadata and content files from a local filesystem for books
   * metadata and content files from a local filesystem for newspaper issues
 * OAI-PMH
   * metadata and one PDF per article from an Open Journal Systems journal